sourcelens/The_Ultimate_Beginners_Course_For_ComputerScience_Or_IT/Questions/L_26_ANDoperation/Quiz01.md

 **Description**

-a) 2 bytes is called a ‘word’ in binary.

-b) 2 bytes is called a ‘word’ in binary.

-c) 2 bytes is called a ‘word’ in binary.

-d) 2 bytes is called a ‘word’ in binary.
+2 bytes is called a ‘word’ in binary.

 ---
 ---